lars-t-hansen/sint/README.md

 - no exact rationals or exact complexes - i never found these to be useful in practice
 - call/cc is only one-shot and upwards within the same goroutine

+Standards conformance is not a goal; but progression toward it is desirable.

 ## Near-term TODO